Overview

 Communication activities

-We have bee engaging in a number of issues on the EU-agenda and provided our responses in consultations, provided comments on roadmaps and interacted with decisions makers in Brussels.
+We have been engaging in a number of issues on the EU-agenda and provided our responses in consultations, provided comments on roadmaps and interacted with decisions makers in Brussels.
+For example Essity EU Director Public Affairs Sofia Krigsman has participated in a number of panel talks in Brussels discussing files under the European Green Deal.

-On our web-site you find the most important policy postitions:
+On our web-site you find the most important policy positions:

 https://www.essity.com/sustainability/role-in-society/positions/